mdub555/OS-Project-3/README.md

-# Project 2 - Custom Top Implementation
+# Project 3 - CPU Scheduling Simulator

 For this project, you'll implement a next-event simulation capable of simulating CPU scheduling for a set of different algorithms.